mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 ![](/assets/success_justin_kurland.jpg)

-Justin was student that in less than 6-months transitioned from academia to the Lead Data Scientist of Northewestern Mutual (Top 10 Insurance Firm).
+Justin was student that in less than 6-months transitioned from academia to the Lead Data Scientist of Northwestern Mutual (Top 10 Insurance Firm).

 Here's what he is doing.

 Justin is my student.

 He learned data science in [my R-Track Program](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series).

+And in 6-months from starting my program, Justin landed his Lead Data Scientist position making 6-figures in the process (not to mention having an awesome career he loves).

 And to date I've helped over 3,000 students become world-class data scientists at companies including Apple, Microsoft, S&P Global, and more.